GabeScott/standard-works-vault/General Conference/1977 October - The Balm of Gilead.md

 One of our sacred hymns carries this message:

-Ere you left your room this morning,
+>Ere you left your room this morning,

-Did you think to pray? ...
+>Did you think to pray? …

-When your soul was full of sorrow,
+>When your soul was full of sorrow,

-Balm of Gilead did you borrow
+>Balm of Gilead did you borrow

-At the gates of day?
+>At the gates of day?

-O how praying rests the weary!
+>O how praying rests the weary!

-Prayer will change the night to day;
+>Prayer will change the night to day;

-So when life gets dark and dreary,
+>So when life gets dark and dreary,

-Don’t forget to pray.
+>Don’t forget to pray.

-(Hymns, no. 31.)
+>

 All of us carry excess baggage around from time to time, but the wisest ones among us don’t carry it for very long.
 They get rid of it.